pbanuru/CodePathAndroidPrework/README.md

 Describe any challenges encountered while building the app.
 I struggled to display my image on the main page, due to a bug.
 I watched a YouTube tutorial and sorted it out.
+I also ran into another bug with running my app.
+I don't recall the issue.

+I took a lot of breaks, and completed this over the span of a week.

 ## License